 We need to build the application to be used inside the docker.
-Remember, here I'm just show a simple example to build a Meteor application.
-There are many others parameters that you can setting in build time.
+Remember, here I'm just showing a simple example to build a Meteor application.
+There are many other parameters that you can be setting in build time.

 Go to the path of your application and execute this command: